 After a nine year journey in the Balkans, BBB Short Film Festival is returning to Athens from 17 to 20 October with a cinematic spirit full of surprises.
-Drawing inspiration from the theme e-motions it will feature a four-day festival full of short films, workshops, cultural walks, photographic interactive events, open discussions and interactive events with organizations and partners from various fields.
+Drawing inspiration from the theme e-motions it will feature a four-day festival full of short films, workshops, photographic interactive events, open discussions and interactive events with organizations and partners from various fields.
 The screenings will take place at the Greek Film Archive, 48, Iera Odos Str. & 134-136, Megalou Alexandrou Str.

 It is time to for you to watch the Balkans through our lenses!

 Members of the Jury are the following: 1.
 Ismet Sijarina, Director and Writer, professor in Prishtina University, 2.
 Sunčica Fradelić, member of Cine Club Split and 3.
 Konstantinos Aivaliotis, Promotion Manager at the Greek Film Centre.
 The Jury will give the prizes ΒΒΒ BEST FILM, ΒΒΒ FIRST ENTRY and SPECIAL MENTIONS.

 COMPETITION PART: 30 Balkan productions and co-productions, inspired by by the topic e-motions and

 Opening ceremony: Thursday, 17/10 20:00 Competition Programme Screening will follow with title: Crossing Borders

 Closing Ceremony: Sunday, 20/10 21.30 Winners announcement – Winning film screening

 Mobile Life VS In the streets – Friday, 18/10 at 22.00